ibaryshnikov/iced-hs/README.md

 This is a research project.
 The api may change often.
 Not recommended for use in production.
 But may be a good option if you are learning Haskell or need a simple way to build a ui or display some data.
-The selection of widgets is currently small, but growing over time.

 ## Roadmap

- - [ ] Add more widgets
+ - [ ] Widgets
    - [x] button
    - [x] checkbox
    - [x] column